DaniEnsi/discord-member-scraper/README.md

-# Member-Scraper
+# Discord Member Scraper
-Member Scraper for realistic tokens (using user token, not bot token)
+Discord Member Scraper for user token.
+(Uses Useraccounts instead of bot token)

-ik its messy asf stfu

-### Usage
+# How to use

-put ur token in the `__token__` variable and run it, itll scrape all users in every server ur in
+- Put your token in the "__token__" variable in the main.py file
+- Run the main.py file
+- The program willscrape all the members of all the server you are in
+- The names can be found in names.txt